Celiac Disease

 In any case, he was probably not unique.
 His withdrawal from society and his execution seem very natural even to us, and we can see that such events, repeated many times, would remove people with his inclinations from the gene pool.
 The result was a new round of self domestication among early farm populations which resulted in women as well as men becoming more docile and immature.
 Accompanying these behaviors were new physical characteristics that have been identifies as domestication syndrome.

-Interestingly, the elite who created the early stages of Stonehenge maintained a widespread web of family connections which reinforced their power and their control of a large part of the Isle of Britain.
-When certain important members of these families died, their remains would be cremated and transported to Stonehenge for burial.
-This indicates that Salisbury Plain, where Stonehenge was located, was considered to be the ancestral home of the elite, and being buried at Stonehenge had some special meaning for them.
+Interestingly, the elite who paid for previously unemployed or underemployed men to labor on the project maintained a widespread web of family connections which reinforced their power and their control of a large part of the Isle of Britain, and when important members of these families died, their remains would be cremated and transported to Stonehenge for burial.
+This indicates that Salisbury Plain, where Stonehenge was located, was considered to be the ancestral home of the elite.
+Being buried at Stonehenge had some special meaning for them.

 Merging of peoples and technologies